Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

-This algorithm is only applicable for very small $n$, but a more efficient approach is based on applying it iteratively, as described below.
+This algorithm is only applicable in practice for very small $n$, but a more efficient approach is based on applying it iteratively to smaller subsets of the data, as described below.
 The overall approach of generating candidate combinatorial types and testing them with polynomial predicates will appear throughout what follows.